How Narcissistic Co-Parents Use the Children's Therapist Against You

 How It Starts

-That first framing shapes everything that follows.
+That first framing shapes what follows.

 Common Patterns